top of page

 Historical background of Mark Antony’s speech

 Mark Antony’s speech was written centuries ago by Shakespeare in 1623.
-The speech occurs at the funeral of Julius Caesar who a day before was assassinated by Brutus (a close friend of Caesar) and several other conspirators.
+The speech occurs at the funeral of Julius Caesar, who, a day before, was assassinated by Brutus (a close friend of Caesar) and several other conspirators.

 Caesar was a powerful man with powerful friends.
 However, with his sudden assassination, Brutus and the conspirators have the balance of power in Rome on their side.
 Chief of Caesar’s allies was Mark Antony, a Roman general who was a close friend of Caesar.